• Skip to primary navigation

 • Mac

-How to Sync iMessage Between iPhone and Mac
+How to Sync iMessages Between iPhone and Mac

-Hence, the first requirement to sync iMessages between iPhone and Mac is to make sure that both devices are logged-in to messages app using the same Apple ID.
+The first requirement to sync iMessages between iPhone and Mac is to make sure that both devices are logged-in to the Messages app using the same Apple ID.

 The next requirement is to enable “Messages in iCloud” option on both devices, which ensures that all your sent, received and deleted messages are automatically updated across all your devices using the same Apple ID.